Vinay-144/M1_Rotation-matrix/1_Requirements/README.md

 # Problem statement
+* These tranformations are often used in order to provide 3-D user experience.
 * Used in Linear algebra, physics, computer graphics etc;
 * Used in image processing
   To determine transformed co-ordinates